derbero/rapyjubo/README.md

   Subdevices: 1/1
   Subdevice #0: subdevice #0

+Test the sound (will output a noise from left to right and back):
+$ speaker-test -c2

 <h3>RFID reader</h3>
 The RFID reader is tricky to get input from as it behaves like a keyboard entering the number and <Enter>.
 Running in headless mode I had to do this to get the input to the shell.